Dissipative solutions to randomly forced 3D Euler equations: Abstract

 \section{Abstract}

-We construct probabilistically strong solutions to the three-dimensional Euler equations perturbed by additive noise that are $\mathbb{P}$-almost surely continuous in time, H\"older in space, and satisfy the local energy inequality up to an arbitrarily large stopping time.
+The purpose of this work is twofold.
+First, we construct probabilistically strong solutions to the three-dimensional Euler equations perturbed by additive noise that are $\mathbb{P}$-almost surely continuous in time, H\"older in space, and satisfy the local energy inequality up to an arbitrarily large stopping time.
+Second, we prove several non-unique ergodicity results for the forced Euler equations with continuous-in-time external forcing.
+The solutions we construct are genuinely random and, almost surely, strictly dissipative and not steady states.